Allegations Against Prospective Adopters and in Relation to Children Placed for Adoption or Already Adopted

 In addition, in relation to the Adoption Service, it is an expectation of the Adoption National Minimum Standards 2011 that:

-- A senior manager within the Adoption Service is identified to be the designated allegations manager who liaises with the LADO in all cases to which this procedure applies and manages the allegations process;
+- A senior manager within the Adoption Service is identified to be the designated allegations manager who liaises with the Local Authority Designated Officer (LADO) in all cases to which this procedure applies and manages the allegations process;

 - All staff within the Adoption Service are aware of the requirements of this procedure